hyper-tuner/cloud-backend/README.md

 ## Setting up your instance

-Use provider Docker image from or just grab the binary from the [Releases](https://github.com/hyper-tuner/cloud-backend/releases) page.
+Use provider Docker image or just grab the binary from the [Releases](https://github.com/hyper-tuner/cloud-backend/releases) page.

 ```bash
 ./cloud-backend serve